dbredvick/drewb-tech/src/pages/about.md

 ![Stronger than hunger](/images/stronger-than-hunger.png "Stronger Than Hunger")

 ### [Spreetail.com](https://www.spreetail.com)
 I was previously at Spreetail, where I helped hire a team of <i>amazing</i> engineers, designers, and product owners.
-Together, we build an great e-commerce experience in a few short months.
+Together, we build a great e-commerce experience in a few short months.
 Spreetail has since stopped investing in their business-to-consumer channels.
 ![Spreetail.com](/images/spreetail.png "Spreetail.com")

 ### [DashrSystems.com](https://www.dashrsystems.com)